biomassives/stormpath-express/README.md

 # stormpath-express

+Biomassives Standard Login Build for apps and dashboard sites making use of this

+ecocity.com - in development for civic. informed ecocitizen, org and business dashboard

-Build simple, secure web applications with Stormpath and Express!
+Build of simple, secure web applications with Stormpath login service and Node Express

 **NOTE**: This library is an early release.
 It's currently lacking many